biomedisa/biomedisa/README.md

 git pull
 ```

-If you have installed the full version of Biomedisa (including MySQL database), you also need to update the database.
+If you have installed the browser based version of Biomedisa (including MySQL database), you also need to update the database.
 ```
 python manage.py migrate
 ```